NoamZeise/Switch-Block-Nokia3310Jam/README.md

 Animation contains simple classes for scrolling/static backgrounds

-Managers/Collision Manager handles collisions between colliders
+Managers/Collision Manager handles collisions between colliders on the map and any sprite

 Sprite is mainly just for the player, I originally intended for there to be more sprites.

+Control/Camera handles following a sprite with a transform matrix that stays within map bounds, as well as scaling the 84x48 resolution up properly so there is no stretching etc.

+Controls/Input is to allow for multiple buttons to be registered as the same input